Short Story - Hill of Hope - Grant Eagar

 The Hill of Hope

 It was a Friday morning, around 9.
 I received a video call; it was my manager and a lady from human resources.
 They wanted to speak with me.
 I felt a wrench in my stomach; did I do something wrong?
 They said something about the company going through a restructuring and my position being eliminated; it was all a bit hazy.
-I expressed appreciation for the job that I had and wished them the best.
-I try to be positive, hoping to create good karma for my next job.
+I expressed appreciation for the job and wished them the best.
+I tried to be positive, hoping to create good karma for my next job.
 The call closes, and I realize in 30 minutes my connection to the network is going to conclude, so I quickly send out a few hasty 'goodbyes, and then the connection ends.
 I look at my screen, and the hot project that I had been stressing over is on my computer.
 The thought comes to me, this is no longer my concern, and I feel a release of stress as well as the initial adrenaline of a new adventure.
 After a few minutes, there is also the bitter taste of the realization that the job had ended.
 I was not a perfect employee, but I did my best.

 Another time when I was unemployed, my wife and I would take a walk every morning.
 First, we would start the walk with optimism and walk up a hill, talking about some of the positive job opportunities that I had.
 We called it the hill of hope.
 We would turn a corner, then walk down the hill to another corner.
 By this time, we were less hopeful and occasionally negative, so we would call this the corner of despair.
 I've learned that being of good cheer is hard work.